-Key Signature Scramble is for those students who give you a blank stare when asked “What is the key signature of this piece?”.
+Key Signature Scramble is a piano game you can play with those students who give you a blank stare when asked “What is the key signature of this piece?”.
 It’s also for those who continue merrily along forgetting every sharp or flat in a piano piece regardless of how it may sound!

-To improve students’ comprehension of the effect of key signatures on their piece of music, and to encourage students to be active listeners while they play.
+This game will help to improve your piano students’ comprehension of the effect of key signatures have on notes within their piece of music, and to encourage students to be active listeners while they play.

-1. Review with your piano students, what a key signature is.
+1. Review with your piano students, “What is a key signature?”.
 Have your students highlight the notes in each of the 3 excerpts on the page that are affected by the key signature.

 2. Instruct your students to sight-read the first excerpt.
-Ask the question “Did that sound right?”
+Ask the question: “Did that sound correct?”

 3. Repeat step 2 for each of the 3 excerpts.

 4. Tell your students to circle the excerpt they believe to be the correct one.

 This game can be extended into your piano students’ method books – have your student play their current piece without a key signature at all, or with the addition or subtraction of a sharp or flat.